 Let’s look at a sample sale to appreciate all the moving pieces you have to keep track of when paying taxes on the sale of a rental property.
 Imagine you spent $250,000 on a rental property.
 The land is worth 50k and the building is $200,000.
 You’ll need to know the value of each since depreciation doesn’t apply to land.
 Depreciation is paid out over the course of your rental property’s useful life span, which is 27.5 years.
 So, $200,000 ÷ 27.5 = $7,273 per year in depreciation per year.
-As far as your income is concerned, for this example, your marginal tax bracket for ordinary income is 24% and your bracket for long-term capital gains is 15%.
+As far as your income is concerned, for this example, your marginal tax bracket for ordinary income tax rate is 24% and your bracket for long-term capital gains tax is 15%.
 Now let’s see what happens when you sell that property!

 Add all your taxes together, $10,473 + $4,500, and you end up with $14,973 in total taxes.